Voting in provincial elections

 - adding yourself to the Register of Absentee Voters

-Being on the Register of Absentee Voters means that you will automatically be sent a voting kit to vote by mail whenever an election in your electoral district is called.
+Being on the Register of Absentee Voters means that you will automatically be sent a voting kit to vote by mail when an election in your electoral district is called.

 As a person, or family member of a person in the service of the Government of Canada or Government of Ontario, you can still vote by: